zorazrw/agent-workflow-memory/README.md

 Check `webarena/` and `mind2web/` folders for more detailed instructions about environment and data setups.

 ## What is Agent Workflow Memory? 🧠
-Agent Workflow Memory (ATW) proposes to induce, integrate, and utilize workflows to the agent memory.
+Agent Workflow Memory (AWM) proposes to induce, integrate, and utilize workflows via an agent memory.
 A workflow is usually a common sub-routine in solving tasks, with example-specific contexts being abstracted out.

 <p align="center">